VaradScript/quiz-system/README.md

 <p align="center">The repository for the "Quiz System" you shared outlines a dynamic quiz application built using PHP and MySQL.
-Here are the key features and setup instructions mentioned in the README file:
+Here are the key features and setup instructions mentioned in the README file.

 .</p>